DevicezApp/application/README.md

 ## Goals of this project

 This is a free-time project.
-I'd like to create a completely open-source and free (as in freedom) device management system.
-Many such tools popular in the industry are *very* expensive and often unaffordable, especially for smaller businesses.
-Besides costs, many of those tools require a permanent internet connection and rely on a cloud provider.
+We'd like to create a completely open-source and free (as in freedom) device management system.
+Many of the popular tools in the industry are *very* expensive and often unaffordable, especially for smaller businesses.
+Besides cost, many of those tools require a permanent internet connection and rely on a cloud provider.

 **The main aims of this project therefore are:**